The Chart for Verb Technology Company Inc. (VERB) Is Flashing Mixed Signals

 VERB’s Market Performance

-VERB stocks went down by -14.86% for the week, with a monthly drop of -34.97% and a quarterly performance of -42.39%, while its annual performance rate touched -26.21%.
-The volatility ratio for the week stands at 8.91% while the volatility levels for the past 30 days are set at 8.92% for Verb Technology Company Inc..
-The simple moving average for the period of the last 20 days is -20.26% for VERB stocks with a simple moving average of -26.38% for the last 200 days.
+VERB stocks went up by 8.85% for the week, with a monthly drop of -13.38% and a quarterly performance of -31.28%, while its annual performance rate touched -12.14%.
+The volatility ratio for the week stands at 10.37% while the volatility levels for the past 30 days are set at 8.71% for Verb Technology Company Inc..
+The simple moving average for the period of the last 20 days is -2.75% for VERB stocks with a simple moving average of -14.41% for the last 200 days.

-During the last 5 trading sessions, VERB fell by -14.86%, which changed the moving average for the period of 200-days by -13.82% in comparison to the 20-day moving average, which settled at $1.3008.
-In addition, Verb Technology Company Inc. saw -35.76% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, VERB rose by +8.85%, which changed the moving average for the period of 200-days by -9.56% in comparison to the 20-day moving average, which settled at $1.2533.
+In addition, Verb Technology Company Inc. saw -25.45% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for VERB